skysheng7/ai_tools_playground/chapters/chapter_2_copilot_demo.md

 3. Show how the answer LLM give is wrong. --> Shows how it is important for you to know what you are doing.

 4. Ask LLM to **"explain the concepts of nvm, npm, node.js like I'm 5 years old.
-Please use analogies of animals."** --> Shows how LLM tailor explanation to yoru own interest.
+Please use analogies of animals."** --> Shows how LLM tailor explanation to your own interest.